Mark Orazem

 Contact More Open optionsBiography

 Mark Orazem's research involves the application of electrochemical engineering to diverse topics such as cathodic protection models for pipelines and electrokinetic separation.
 His current work includes identifying possible mechanisms for localized corrosion of copper-clad steel containers, proposed for storage of spent nuclear fuel rods.
 He is leading an NIH-funded effort to use ultramicroelectrodes for neural stimulation.
-He serves as a distinguished professor of chemical engineering
+He serves as the William P. and Tracy Cirioli Professor of Chemical Engineering and associate chair for graduate studies.

 Areas of Expertise